 9.2.1: The Client agrees that Barclays and Barclays Capital Services may assign and transfer any of their respective rights and obligations hereunder to, or that the performance of any of their respective obligations may be sub-contracted to, any Affiliate or, with the prior written consent of the Client (such consent not to be unreasonably withheld) any other person.

-9.2.2: The Client may assign its rights and obligations hereunder with Barclays’ and Barclays Capital Services’ prior written consent (such consent not to be unreasonably withheld) but not otherwise.
+9.2.2: The Client may assign its rights and obligations hereunder to any of its affiliates or, with Barclays’ and Barclays Capital Services’ prior written consent (such consent not to be unreasonably withheld), any other person.

 9.3 Notices